Couple holding hands after cancer diagnosis

 • NHS cash benefit

-£250 per night (up to a maximum of £2,000) for inpatient treatment and £125 per day (up to a maximum of £500) for day-patient treatment
+£250 per night (up to a maximum of £2,000 per treatment) for inpatient treatment and £125 per day (up to a maximum of £500 per course) for day-patient treatment

 • Up to £300 per condition for wigs / Up to £200 per condition for mastectomy bras / Up to £5,000 per condition for external prostheses

-Why should i have cancer insurance?
+Why should I have cancer insurance?

 While it’s true that cancer care has come leaps and bounds in recent years, cancer treatments and therapies can still come at a significant cost.